 A post-A-Level Art Foundation course is the traditional route onto Art and Design degree courses as an Art Foundation course builds on the A-Level and allows students to explore a wider variety of artistic skills, including working in sculpture, metal or plastic.

 Is Art an acceptable subject for access to top universities?

 Art is essential if you are aiming for an Art foundation course or direct entry into an art degree.
-It is accepted by all universities, but you may need to combine it with less practical subjects if you are aiming to study a competitive academic subject at a top university.
+It is accepted by all universities, but you may need to combine it with two academic subjects if you are aiming to study a competitive academic subject at a top university.